(De)-regularized Maximum Mean Discrepancy Gradient Flow: Proofs

-We would like to thank Gabriele Steidl and Viktor Stein for fruitful discussions on $\dmmd$ and related functionals.
-Bharath K. Sriperumbudur is partially supported by the National Science Foundation (NSF) CAREER award DMS-1945396.
+\acks{We would like to thank Gabriele Steidl and Viktor Stein for fruitful discussions on $\dmmd$ and related functionals.
+Zonghao Chen is supported by the Engineering and Physical Sciences Research Council (EPSRC) through grant [EP/S021566/1].
+Aratrika Mustafi and Bharath K. Sriperumbudur are partially supported by the National Science Foundation (NSF) grant DMS-2413425 and NSF CAREER award DMS-1945396.
 Pierre Glaser and Arthur Gretton are supported by the Gatsby Charitable Foundation.
+Anna Korba thanks Google for their academic support in the form of a gift in support of her academic research.} \begin{appendices}